So it turns out my blog is five years old this month.

 I’m not sure I’ll still be here in another five years, or another five months come to that, but hitting 15 years feels like a good opportunity to look back.

 Over those years, I’ve written more than 700 posts and shared about 40,000 Tweets and during that time I’ve learned a few things about blogging.
+And it can be a tricky business.
+How do you stand out in a crowded field?
 Some of these things I’m still working on, and they may not all apply to you.
 But one or two of them might be useful.
 Here goes:

 - Understand why you blog and hang on to that for dear life.
 It’s so easy to get distracted by reviews and sponsored posts and giveaways and Linkys but when your blog is a few years old, what will give you a warm and fuzzy feeling is reading posts about the stupid conversations and games and special memories.
 Don’t get so busy making money you forget what makes your blog priceless.